pw598/pw598.github.io/_posts/2024-12-23-Bayesian-Inference-I-Bayesian-Data-Analysis.md

 ### Informative Priors:

 How informative is too informative will be context-dependent, but a general example is that if something follows a natural phenomenon, particularly with additive error or data-generating processes, then the results will follow a Normal distribution.
 We might have good reason to assume a standard Normal, N(0,1), in which case N(0,1) would be considered informative, and something slightly wider (or much wider) might be used to make our assumptions more conservative.
 Where exactly it turns from ‘informative’ to ‘weakly informative’ is somewhat subjective.

+Centering the data for two variables not only determines the mean, but tells us that there will be an intercept of 0 if regressing one of the centered variables upon the other (since the line of best fit must pass through both means).

 For what it’s worth, in terms of defaults, Andrew Gelman has expressed a preference for weakly informative priors in the past, and N(0,1) more recently, and fellow respected author and professor Aki Vehtari has expressed a fondness for t(3,0,1).